pa2eon/Rnode/documentation/howto_change_firmware.md

     $ make firmware-espressif-esp32-s3-n16r8

-Note: If you get the message that the *.ino file is not found .. change the file name with lower letters. <br>
+Note: If you get the message that the *.ino file is not found .. check the directory name ( upper and lower letters) ! <br>
 If the compiling of the firmware is correct ( you see a nice list of the versions ) then connect the correct hardware and give the command;

     $ make upload-espressif-esp32-s3-n16r8

-Note: Above setup is made on Linux Mint 21.<br>
-It is possible that the upload command will gove an error on the nam of the *.ino file .. check the lower and higher letters in the name.<br>
-You can change this in de folder ' build' .. (have to check this !! )